opencv/opencv/modules/core/doc/basic_structures.rst

 ------------
 .. cpp:function:: MatExpr Mat::inv(int method=DECOMP_LU) const

-    Inverses the matrix
+    Inverses a matrix.

-    :param method: The matrix inversion method, one of
+    :param method: The matrix inversion method.
+Possible values are the following:

         * **DECOMP_LU** LU decomposition.
-The matrix must be non-singular
+The matrix must be non-singular.

         * **DECOMP_CHOLESKY** Cholesky  :math:`LL^T`  decomposition, for symmetrical positively defined matrices only.
-About twice faster than LU on big matrices.
+This type is about twice faster than LU on big matrices.

         * **DECOMP_SVD** SVD decomposition.
-The matrix can be a singular or even non-square, then the pseudo-inverse is computed
+If the matrix is singular or even non-square, the pseudo inversion is computed.

-The method performs matrix inversion by means of matrix expressions, i.e. a temporary "matrix inversion" object is returned by the method, and can further be used as a part of more complex matrix expression or be assigned to a matrix.
+The method performs matrix inversion by means of matrix expressions.
+This means that a temporary "matrix inversion" object is returned by the method and can further be used as a part of more complex matrix expression or be assigned to a matrix.

 .. index:: Mat::mul